-Steve Weisz: Hey, Patrick.
-This is Steve.
-I want to make sure that I didn't give anybody, including yourself, a wrong impression on Interval International.
+Hey, Patrick, this is Steve.
+I want to make sure I didn't give anybody including yourself a wrong impression on Interval International.
 We have absolutely no plans to sell or spin off that business.
-To be honest you took me a little bit by surprise when you mentioned that there was chatter out there about RCI and II coming together, I'll be honest that's the absolute first time I've ever heard that.
-I want to make sure that everybody understand that we put great value on the Interval business and we think it's a very attractive business with great cash flow profile and a relatively low cap ex profile to it and we have no intentions of move in that direction.
+I mean to be honest, it took me a little bit of surprise because when mentioned that there was chatter out there about RCI and II coming together, I'll be honest I'd say absolute first time I've ever heard that.
+So I want to make sure that everybody understands that we put great value on the Interval business and we think it's a very attractive business with great cash flow profile and a relatively low CapEx profile to it.
+And so we have no intentions to move in that direction.

-Patrick Scholes: Okay.
+Patrick Scholes Analyst, SunTrust Robinson Humphrey, Inc. Q Okay.
 Thank you, Steve.
-I think you made that crystal clear and I appreciate it.
+I think you've made that crystal clear and I appreciate it.
+John E. Geller, Jr. Executive Vice President and Chief Financial and Administrative Officer, Marriott Vacations Worldwide Corp. А Thank you, Patrick.
+Patrick Scholes Analyst, SunTrust Robinson Humphrey, Inc. Q That's all from me.

-Steve Weisz: Thank you.

-Patrick Scholes: That's all for me.
 Thank you.

-John Geller: Thanks Patrick.
+Stephen P. Weisz President, Chief Executive Officer & Director, Marriott Vacations Worldwide Corp. Α Thanks, Patrick.

-Operator: Our next question is from Edward Angle with Macquarie Group.
+Operator: Our next question is from Edward Engel with Macquarie Group.
 Please proceed with your question.